cutright/DVH-Analytics-Bokeh/README.md

 and edit this map.
 Each roi points to an institutional roi, physician roi, and a physician.

 *SQL*
-See create_tables.sql for database structure.
+See "Notes - SQL DB Structure.txt" for database structure.

 ## To Do List
 - [ ] Validate dicompyler-core DVH calculations